flexmonster/pivot-jupyter-notebook/README.md

 ## Prerequisites

-You will need Jupyter Notebook to tun this project.
+You will need Jupyter Notebook to run this project.
 You can either use the web version of it or [install Jupyter Notebook](https://jupyter.org/install.html).

 ## Installation & Usage
 Download the project from the repository or clone it with the following command: